moby/moby/docs/sources/reference/commandline/cli.md

       -a, --attach=[]            Attach to stdin, stdout or stderr.
       -c, --cpu-shares=0         CPU shares (relative weight)
-      --cidfile=""               Write the container ID to the file -d, --detach=false         Detached mode: Run container in the background, print new container id --dns=[]                   Set custom dns servers
+      --cidfile=""               Write the container ID to the file --cpuset=""                CPUs in which to allow execution (0-3, 0,1) -d, --detach=false         Detached mode: Run container in the background, print new container id --dns=[]                   Set custom dns servers
       --dns-search=[]            Set custom dns search domains